Midwestern United States: Great Plains Indians

 Cumulus clouds hover above a yellowish prairie at Badlands National Park, South Dakota, native lands to the Sioux.

 The Plains Indians are the indigenous peoples who live on the plains and rolling hills of the Great Plains of North America.
-Their colorful equestrian culture and famous conflicts with settlers and the US Army have made the Plains Indians archetypical in literature and art for American Indians everywhere.
+Their equestrian culture and conflicts with settlers and the US Army have made the Plains Indians archetypical in literature and art for American Indians everywhere.

 Plains Indians are usually divided into two broad classifications, with some degree of overlap.
 The first group were fully nomadic, following the vast herds of buffalo.
 Some tribes occasionally engaged in agriculture, growing tobacco and corn primarily.
 These included the Blackfoot, Arapaho, Assiniboine, Cheyenne, Comanche, Crow, Gros Ventre, Kiowa, Lakota, Lipan, Plains Apache (or Kiowa Apache), Plains Cree, Plains Ojibwe, Sarsi, Shoshone, Stoney, and Tonkawa.

 The second group of Plains Indians (sometimes referred to as Prairie Indians) were the semi-sedentary tribes who, in addition to hunting buffalo, lived in villages and raised crops.
 These included the Arikara, Hidatsa, Iowa, Kaw (or Kansa), Kitsai, Mandan, Missouria, Nez Perce, Omaha, Osage, Otoe, Pawnee, Ponca, Quapaw, Santee, Wichita, and Yankton.

 The nomadic tribes of the Great Plains survived on hunting; some of their major hunts centered on deer and buffalo.
 Some tribes are described as part of the "Buffalo Culture" (sometimes called, for the American bison).
 Although the Plains Indians hunted other animals, such as elk or antelope, bison was their primary game food source.
 Bison flesh, hide, and bones from bison hunting provided the chief source of raw materials for items that Plains Indians made, including food, cups, decorations, crafting tools, knives, and clothing.

 The tribes followed the bison's seasonal grazing and migration.
 The Plains Indians lived in teepees because they were easily disassembled and allowed the nomadic life of following game.
 When Spanish horses were obtained, the Plains tribes rapidly integrated them into their daily lives.
 By the early 18th century, many tribes had fully adopted a horse culture.
 Before their adoption of guns, the Plains Indians hunted with spears, bows, and bows and arrows, and various forms of clubs.
 The use of horses by the Plains Indians made hunting (and warfare) much easier.

 Among the most powerful and dominant tribes were the Dakota or Sioux, who occupied large amounts of territory in the Great Plains of the Midwest.
 The area of the Great Sioux Nation spread throughout the South and Midwest, up into the areas of Minnesota and stretching out west into the Rocky Mountains.
 At the same time, they occupied the heart of prime buffalo range, and also an excellent region for furs they could sell to French and American traders for goods such as guns.
 The Sioux (Dakota) became the most powerful of the Plains tribes and the greatest threat to American expansion.

 The Sioux comprise three major divisions based on Siouan dialect and subculture: